-- Any information that is common knowledge in a field.
+- Any information that is common knowledge in a field, like our example of an HVAC process is not protected information.
 For example, how one lights a pilot light is the same regardless of the company they work for.

 Cost to Have a Non-Disclosure Agreement Reviewed

-You can get a non-disclosure template for free online or download the one we’ve provided above as a starter document.
-But before using it, it’s best to have an attorney review it based on the laws in your state.
+You can get a non-disclosure template for free online, or download the one we’ve provided above as a starter document.
+But before using it, it’s best to have an attorney review it for the laws in your state.
 That may cost from $100 to $200 per hour (more if you’re seeking a specialist or doing business in a large city like New York).
 A legal expert should confirm that the language used in your agreement can stand up as valid.

 Have someone review and finalize your NDA in a few ways:

-- $39.95 – $49.95 per month – Use a service like Rocket Lawyer that provides legal advice on their templated documents.
+- $39.95 – $49.95 per month: Use a service like Rocket Lawyer that provides legal advice on its templated documents.

 Unless you’re an attorney yourself, creating your own NDA may be risky.
 For between $0 and $59.95, you can start with a template and have it reviewed by an expert, increasing the odds that your NDA will stand up in court.